evilC/AutoHotInterception/README.md

 4. Edit the example script, enter the VID and PID of your keyboard
 5. Run the example script

+# Device IDs / VIDs PIDs etc
+Interception identifies unique devices by an ID.
+This is a number from 1..21.
+Devices 1-10 are always keyboards
+Devices 11-21 are always mice
+This ID scheme is totally unique to Interception, and IDs may change as you plug / unplug devices etc.
+On PC, devices are often identified by VendorID (VID) and ProductID (PID).
+These are identifiers baked into the hardware at time of manufacture, and are identical for all devices of the same make / model.
+Most AHI functions (eg to Subscribe to a key etc) use an ID, so some handy functions are provided to allow you to find the (current) Interception ID of your device, given a VID / PID.
+If you are unsure of what the VID / PID of your device is (or even if Interception can see it), you can use the included Monitor script to find it.

 # Usage
 ## Initializing the Library
 Include the library